keithbsmiley-other/emilysite/_pages/in-red-chapter-one.md

 </p>

 <p>
 She eyed the bud.
 It was bigger now.
 Opened, slightly.
-A black petal bulged out of the green bud casing. <i>It’s a calyx.</i> The base of the bloom was too wide.
+A black petal bulged out of the green bud casing. <i>It’s called a calyx.</i> The base of the bloom was too wide.
 Too bulbous.
 Pregnant.
 The crow rustled the leaves of the hedge above her.
 </p>

 <p>